tgerstner/Hailo-Ollama-10H-Chat-for-Raspberry-PI5/README.md

 Before you can use the models, they need to be downloaded.
 You will need to run this command in a terminal for each model you wish to use:

    Change MODEL-NAME to the model you wish to download from the list.

-   curl http://localhost:8000/api/pull   -H "Content-Type: application/json"   -d '{ "model": "MODEL-NAME" }'
+   You can download all the models listed.
+They do not overwrite each other. curl http://localhost:8000/api/pull   -H "Content-Type: application/json"   -d '{ "model": "MODEL-NAME" }'

+Assumptions:
+        This app assumes you have the Hailo-Ollama server running on the IP and PORT defined in the python logic. hailo_host = "127.0.0.1"
+        hailo_port = "8000"

+Important:
-Important: This app does not automatically know which models have been
-           downloaded or not.
+        This app does not automatically know which models have been downloaded or not.
 The models listed in the dropdown are static.
         The <select> tag has the model names hard coded.
 Please make sure the names in the <select> tag matches the your model names.
         if not, then the app will not work.
         The <select> tag is located in the templates folder in the index.html file.

 If your Hailo-Ollama server is running on a different port,